 - How to shorten the app development timeline

 After defining needs and understanding the general mobile app development timeline, you can estimate the approximate timeframes for each stage of the project.
 It greatly depends on how well and long you plan, organize, and implement the overall process.
 Despite the fact that all applications are different, there are some cornerstones to consider in every particular case.

 APP DEVELOPMENT TIMELINE AND PROCESS

 Understanding the overall process helps to estimate the approximate mobile app development timeline.
 It covers tightly-connected stages that every application goes through.
 Let’s have a look at those stages and explain what is going on during each of them.

-On this stage, the team defines the requirements and arranges the app development process.
-The business analysts help to differentiate the must-have features from nice-to-have ones, provides consultation, document everything about the future app starting with the back-end architecture and ending with wireframing of the main screens.
-All this is done to make sure that the final solution will be corresponding to the business goals.
+At this stage, the team defines the requirements and arranges the app development process.
+The business analysts help to differentiate the must-have features from nice-to-have ones, provides consultation, and document everything about the future app, starting with the back-end architecture and ending with wireframing of the main screens.
+All this is done to make sure that the final solution will correspond to the business goals.

-The main objective during this stage is to create project documentation (like Specification Requirements Document) where all the functionality of the application will be described and explained in detail.
-It also includes mock-ups of the screens and user stories which explains the logic behind everything, how users will interact with the application and its UI elements, etc.
+The main objective during this stage is to create project documentation (like a Specification Requirements Document), where all the functionality of the application will be described and explained in detail.
+It also includes mock-ups of the screens and user stories, which explain the logic behind everything, how users will interact with the application and its UI elements, etc.